salihmarangoz/capsicum_superellipsoid_detector/README.md

     - https://answers.ros.org/question/142461/pcl-kinfu-in-ros-hydro/

 - **QUESTION:** Should I make a kinfu_ros package while getting hints from RMonica implementation?
 Or should I go with RTABMAP or other 3d mapping algorithms?
 Do we have a better implementation in the group?
+- **QUESTION:** Kinect Fusion algorithm looks patented: https://patents.google.com/patent/US9563954B2/en Should I continue?
+- **IDEA:** It looks possible to track textures and render an augmented image from the camera viewpoint.
+Maybe we can feed it to the MaskRCNN model.
+But I haven't seen an already working implementation.
+Regarding code lines are commented out.